 For most punctuation, you can speak the symbol you want to use and Siri will enter it.
 For example, saying "Hello exclamation point" will print "Hello!" in the output.
 Below is a list of things to say to Siri for various formatting options in your message.

-Note that Siri/Dictation is able to figure out some of this, such as, if you said, "We are eating dinner at Matthew's," it would automatically insert the apostrophe.
+Note that Siri/Dictation is able to figure some of this out on its own, such as, if you said, "We are eating dinner at Matthew's," it would automatically insert the apostrophe.